rahulgadre/rahulgadre.github.io/content/blog/icloud+_email.md

 title: How to Use iCloud+ to Create a Custom Email Address with Your Own Domain Name
 date: 2025-11-06 20:08:47 +07:00
 tags: [Apple]
+description: Using iCloud+ to Create a Custom Email Address
 ---

 If you want an email address that looks more professional than `@icloud.com`—for example, `you@yourdomain.com`—Apple’s iCloud+ makes that possible.